ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 they can be built on different verifiable data structures, not just binary merkle trees.
 A Receipt consists of a Transparency Service-specific inclusion proof for the Signed Statement, a signature by the Transparency Service of the state of the Append-only Log after the inclusion, and additional metadata (contained in the signature's protected headers) to assist in auditing.

+Registered Signed Statement:

+: a Signed Statement that has passed the Registration Policy, has been counter-signed by the Transparency Service and has been committed to the Append-only Log.
+A Registered Signed Statement is represented as a Receipt.

 Registration:

 : the process of submitting a Signed Statement to a Transparency Service, applying the Transparency Service's Registration Policy, adding to the Append-only Log, and producing a Receipt.